-• CBSE Weightage: Conditional probability typically carries 4 to 6 marks in the Class 12 board paper, almost always as a 3-mark short answer plus a 1-mark MCQ.
+• CBSE Weightage: Conditional probability carries 4 to 6 marks in the Class 12 board paper, usually a 3-mark short answer plus a 1-mark MCQ.

 Probability Exercise 13.1 NCERT Solutions - Class 12 Maths